praful3107/assignment-tw/README.md

 //Dockerfile.app

-* This Dockerfile assumes that the wiki application has the following files in the same directory:
+* This Dockerfile assumes that the wiki application has the below two files in the same directory.

 * index.php: the main PHP script that defines the routes and logic of the mediawiki application.
 * mysql database file that stores the wiki pages and their content